 - (A) Segregation of Duties Management is responsible for establishing and maintaining internal control.
 A good system of internal control provides for adequate segregation of duties so no one individual handles a transaction from its inception to completion.
 In order to maintain proper internal control, duties should be segregated so the authorization, custody and recording of transactions are not under the control of the same employee.
 This segregation of duties helps prevent losses from employee error or dishonesty and maximizes the accuracy of the City's financial statements.
-Generally, one individual has control over each of the following areas for the City: - (1) Cash handling, reconciling and recording. - (2) Investments investing, recordkeeping and custody. - (3) Receipts opening mail, collecting, depositing, recording, reconciling and posting. - (4) Disbursements purchasing, invoice processing, check writing, mailing, reconciling and recording. - (5) Payroll recordkeeping, preparing and distributing. - (6) Utilities billing, collecting, depositing and posting. - (7) Journal entries preparing and recording. - (8) Long-term debt maintaining records, recording and reconciling. - (9) Financial reporting preparing and reconciling.
+Generally, one individual has control over each of the following areas for the City: - (1) Cash handling, reconciling and recording. - (2) Investments investing, recordkeeping and custody. - (3) Receipts collecting, depositing, recording, reconciling and posting. - (4) Disbursements invoice processing, check writing, reconciling and recording. - (5) Payroll recordkeeping, preparing and distributing. - (6) Utilities entering rates, billing, collecting, depositing and posting. - (7) Journal entries preparing and recording. - (8) Long-term debt maintaining records, recording and reconciling.